 This course is designed for all adults interested in exploring the craft of fairy tale writing; no prior experience is necessary.

 Syllabus At A Glance

-There are four total sessions included in this purchase, each lasting for 1.5 hours on four consecutive Saturdays beginning October 23.
+This course includes four total sessions, each lasting for 1.5 hours on four consecutive weeks beginning on Saturday April 6.

 Outside of class, students will read longer short stories to see variations on fairy tales.
 Students who wish to dive deeper into theory will be given additional readings; we’ll touch on these lightly in mini-lectures, but reading them won’t be required.
 Students will also expand on and refine writing prompts begun in class in preparation for the final session, in which they will share drafts for feedback.

 There are no required materials for this class; all PDFs of short stories will be provided.
 Students who are interested in reading more might consider purchasing the books My Mother She Killed Me, My Father He Ate Me, edited by Kate Bernheimer, and Burning Your Boats by Angela Carter.

 In addition to full-price tickets, a limited number of no-pay spots are available for this course.
 Please note that these tickets are reserved for those who would not otherwise be able to take this course and who expect to attend all sessions.
 No-pay spots are distributed via a randomized drawing two weeks before each course begins.
 For more information and to apply for a no-pay spot, please click here.
 To learn more about our pricing model and randomized selection process for no-pay spots, please visit our FAQ page.

 Community Guidelines for Students

 Please take a moment to review our community guidelines for students, which aim to share our classroom ethos and help set the stage for the best possible learning experience.